-Finding activities which can be engaging and fun for a senior with dementia tends to be a challenge.
+Finding fun and engage activities for a senior with dementia tends to be a challenge.
 Add in vision impairment, and it may seem overwhelming.
 Even so, it is extremely important to make certain every day holds opportunities for joy, purpose, and meaning – minimizing the level of frustration and agitation, along with other difficult behaviors and emotions in Alzheimer’s.

 - Put together a playlist of the older adult’s favorite songs or genre of music, and then dance, sing along, and keep the beat with a tambourine or simply a sealed container of dried rice and beans.
 Talk about the memories the songs raise.